solana-foundation/solana-improvement-documents/proposals/0074-scrambled-transaction.md

   - => staking reward is reduced (not slashing)
 - less than 2/3 node votes on `censorship_resistant=Yes`
   - => mark the fork as dead as a whole
+- transaction's timestamp is revealed to be too old compared to ledger entry timestamp
+  - => won't be executed. fee is paid.

 ### future work